 A port-wine stain is a pink or purple birthmark on the skin.
 It’s also referred to as nevus flammeus.

-Port-wine stains are present at birth.
-In most cases, they’re harmless.
+In most cases, port-wine stains harmless.
 But occasionally, they may be a sign of an underlying health condition.

 Read on to learn more about port-wine stains, including what causes them and when they might be a sign of something else.

 Port-wine stains generally don’t cause any symptoms, aside from their appearance.
 They usually start out as red or pink.
 Over time, they can darken to a purple or brown color.

 - Size.
 They can range in size from a few millimeters to several centimeters.

 - Location.
 Port-wine stains tend to appear on one side of the face, head, and neck, but they may also affect the abdomen, legs, or arms.